 Choosing a diverse range of crops is a natural technique to improve the supply for the demand of crops yearlong.
 Understanding crop needs is important for this technique.
 Different crops that need different climates can be cultivated one after the other without any downtime.
 Some crops like legumes are cultivated as intermediate crops to enrich the nitrogen content of soils for the next seasonal crop.
 By increasing crop diversity organic farmers in India can easily cater to the growing demand for organic products.

-The Indian government has been focussing a lot on increasing organic farming hectares and assists in various schemes for the promotion and participation of Indian citizens in organic farming.
+The Indian government has been focussing a lot on increasing organic farming hectares and assisted in various schemes for the promotion and participation of Indian citizens in organic farming.
 India stands in 9th position in terms of certified agricultural land with 1.94 million hectares, as per statistical data of 2020 from the Research Institute of Organic Agriculture (FiBL) and the International Federation of Organic Agriculture Movements (IFOAM).

 Below are some government of India initiatives for organic farming in India: